Annual Security Report

 To file a report with Santa Barbara Police online go to http://www.santabarbaraca.gov/Government/Departments/Police/ Reports such as hit and runs, non-injury accidents and restraining order violations can be filed.
 Another benefit is that one can then print a copy of the report for free instead of the $10 fee at the station.
 This is useful if needing a copy for the insurance company.

 Santa Barbara City College has taken numerous steps to prevent crime.
-These efforts include emergency phones located throughout the campus, escort service, high visibility of security staff patrolling the campus, improved lighting on walkways and in parking lots; presentation of security services via campus publications and orientation sessions for students and staff, building alarm systems and direct communication via handheld radios with Santa Barbara Police Department.
+These efforts include emergency phones located throughout the campus, escort service, high visibility of campus safety staff patrolling the campus, improved lighting on walkways and in parking lots; presentation of safety services via campus publications and orientation sessions for students and staff, building alarm systems and direct communication via handheld radios with Santa Barbara Police Department.

 Escorts are available for students and staff at any time.
 Normally escorts are requested during evening hours when it is dark but one can request an escort if they feel unsafe for any reason.
-To obtain an escort contact security either from an emergency phone, from an office or department on campus, X2400 or by dialing (805) 730-4200.
-Security will respond within 5-10 minutes and will either arrive on foot, electric cart or vehicle.
+To obtain an escort contact campus safety either from an emergency phone, from an office or department on campus, X2400 or by dialing (805) 730-4200.
+Safety officers will respond within 5-10 minutes and will either arrive on foot, electric cart or vehicle.

 - Lock your doors and windows always - whether you are at home or away. • Do not hide a door key outside.